 PRIORITIES

-I’m running for the Vermont Senate because I believe government should work for people, not the other way around.
-Local voices deserve to be heard at the Statehouse.
+I'm running for the Vermont Senate because I believe Vermont can be more affordable and that our government should work for the people, not the other way around.
+Vermonters deserve bold leaders who aren’t afraid to solve Vermont’s toughest challenges on housing, healthcare, public education, and property taxes.

 Break the housing bottleneck.